IIIF/website/source/event/2019/ann_arbor/workingmeeting.md

 For the 2019 Working Meeting there will be an emphasis on creating IIIF recipes which are guides on creating IIIF artifacts that fulfill certain use cases.
 For a list of recipes that are under development please see the [Cookbook github repository][cookbook].
 Participants will find these sessions useful to learn what is required to implement version 3.0 of the IIIF specifications.
 Once completed the recipes will provide a template for others to use to either create their own version 3.0 Manifests or to develop software to consume them.

+**Note:** Daylight Saving Time ends on Sunday, November 3, so make sure your watch and/or devices are set to the right time (you can always check [time.is][time] if you need to check or compare two places).

 <table class="api-table">
   <thead>
     <tr>